The online aptitude tests for Bain & Company are provided by Sova, one of the leading test providers.

 The scenarios mostly include work-related situations to recreate and predict possible outcomes of your personality.

 The Bain & Company online application is fairly straightforward.
-You are asked to provide your basic details followed by questions about your academic career.
+You are asked to provide basic details followed by questions about your academic career.

 There is also an opportunity to upload a CV and cover letter.